end-of-term/eot2024/seed-lists/README.md

 * NRC-NOAA-FS-more-20250224.xlsx.
 3000 seeds.
 Most data files (csv and other formats) from NOAA, FS, SSA, globalchange.gov etc.
 * ATF-20250224.xlsx.
 3200 seeds from ATF.
 * Ukraine-US-embassy-20250225.xlsx.
 2596 seeds from the US Embassy in Ukraine web site.
+* NSF_policy-20250227.xlsx.
+2762 seeds from NSF. lots of primary docs and MANY from the /policies subdirectory.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: